boopsboops/nhamunda-checklist/README.md

 Manuscript is written in markdown.

 ####To do list:
-* find out about the Pinirampus sample

 * GPS for Pinirampus, Pseudoplatystoma, Phractocephalus
-* find specimen CTGA_14289
-* find those that went straight to ethanol (tatias, pseudoloricaria juvs)
 * do extractions and PCR
 * take specimens to INPA and get accessions
 * check INPA for collections in Trombetas and Lower Nhamunda (Centromochlus)
+* look into barcode IDs
+* delete the Amblydoras?

+#### Done list:
+* write mol methods
 * finish intro and conclusion sections
-* look into barcode IDs
 * add details of species that were seen but not collected?
-* delete the Amblydoras and the Pinirampus?

-#### Done list:
+* find out about the Pinirampus sample
+* find specimen CTGA_14289
+* find those that went straight to ethanol (tatias, pseudoloricaria juvs)
 * find tissue samples (ask Val)
 * get spreadsheet from Val
 * choose specimens to barcode